 Causes of Inflation

-Two major types of inflation can lead to an increase in prices.
+Two major types of inflation can lead to an increase in the level of prices.
 In economics, we refer to these as the demand-pull effect and the cost-push effect.

 Demand-pull inflation happens when an economy experiences an increased demand for consumer goods.
 This is inflation driven by consumers.